Digifend/SASSA-Check/README.md

     {"messages": ["party not found for ID number"]}
     ```

-This approach has since been replaced by the current `POST` request implementation, as now the response for both is
+This approach has since been replaced by the current `POST` request implementation, as SASSA has changed the API on 14 October 2024

 3. **New Response for both**